 Fever in a Newborn

 The system that controls body temperature is not well developed in a newborn.
-Call your baby's doctor immediately if your baby is younger than 3 months old and has a rectal temperature of 100.4°F (38°C) or higher.
+Call your baby's healthcare provider immediately if your baby is younger than 3 months old and has a rectal temperature or forehead (temporal artery) of 100.4°F (38°C) or higher.

 A fever is common when an adult has an infection.
 In newborns, fever may or may not occur with an infection.
 A newborn may actually have a low body temperature with an infection.
 He or she may also have changes in activity, feeding, or skin color.

-While it is important to keep a baby from becoming chilled, a baby can also become overheated with many layers of clothing and blankets.
+It’s important to keep a baby from becoming chilled.
+But a baby can also become overheated with many layers of clothing and blankets.

 An overheated baby may have a hot, red, or flushed face, and may be restless.
 To avoid overheating: